OPEN 10am to 3pm, 7 days a week, March to October.

 We understand that visiting the farm under Covid-19 conditions might be difficult for people with children.
 Keeping energetic and excited kids close and away from other groups is going to be challenging.
 Keeping the little darlings from sticking their fingers up their nose and in their mouth can be a constant battle.
 If you are not confident of success, then please consider postponing your visit to a later date.

 Admissions and pasture gates have a separate Enter and Exit so that visitors can pass each other in safety.
 A staff member verbally reminds people to distance themselves at each gate.

 PLAYGROUND EQUIPMENT + COMMUNAL SPACES AT THE FARM

 Children’s playground equipment and toys will be removed, and the firetruck will be off-limits.
 It’s too big to be removed so we apologize in advance for the tantrums that might ensue.

 Numerous tables in various places, appropriately distanced from each other, will be available for people to use.
 There will be an attendant who will move around cleaning tables frequently.
-Wait by the table you want to use until he comes by and cleans it.
+Wait by the table you want to use until they come by and clean it.
 Alternatively, guests can bring their own folding chairs, and their own picnic blankets.

 FEEDING + PETTING + HOLDING OF THE ANIMALS